How a Consumer Should Look at Business and Contractor Credentials?

 Our business guarantees all credentials listed in our profile is accurate.
 This serves as a check for the business owner and reminds the business that listing their credentials must be accurate.

-We have a complaint process in place direct to the owner of the business.
+We have a complaint process in place directly to the owner of the business.
 Many consumers lay complaints with review sites because there is no process to deal with the owner.

 Will supply proof of credentials to clients if needed.
 The contractor industry has problems and if the consumers want evidence of what you are advertising, then do it.
 If you cant or think it is not necessary, then it is likely the consumer will not select you as a contractor.